 Audit Committee: The Audit Committee handles in particular the monitoring of financial accounting, including the accounting process and the effectiveness of the system of internal controls, issues of risk management and especially the effectiveness of the risk management system, as well as the effectiveness of the internal audit system, compliance and the auditing of annual financial statements.
 It reviews the documentation relating to the annual and consolidated financial statements and discusses the audit reports with the auditor.
-It prepares the decisions of the Supervisory Board on the annual financial statements and the approval of the consolidated financial statements and discusses important changes to the audit and accounting methods.
-The Audit Committee also discusses the quarterly financial statements and the report on the limited review of the quarterly financial statements with the Management Board and the auditor prior to their publication.
+It prepares the decisions of the Supervisory Board on the annual financial statements and the approval of the consolidated financial statements and the report on the limited review of the quarterly financial statements and the report on the limited review of the quarterly financial statements beard and the auditor prior to their publication.
 In addition, the Audit Committee issues the audit mandate to the auditor elected by the General Meeting.
 It resolves on the compensation paid to the auditor and monitors the auditor's independence, qualifications and efficiency.
 The Chairman of the Audit Committee, as well as the Chairman of the Supervisory Board, is entitled to obtain information directly from the Head of Compliance.
 The Audit Committee is responsible for acknowledging communications about significant reductions in the compliance budget and for taking receipt of and handling the report by the Head of Compliance on the appropriateness and effectiveness of the principles, methods and procedures in accordance with § 33 (1) sentence 2 No. 5 of the German Securities Trading Act (WpHG) (Compliance Report).
 The Compliance Report is issued at least once a year.
-The Head of Internal Audit regularly reports to the Audit Committee on the work done.
+The Head of Internal Audit regularly reports to the Audit Committee on its ongoing work.
 The Audit Committee is informed about special audits, substantial complaints and other exceptional measures on the part of bank regulatory authorities.
-It has functional responsibility for taking receipt of and dealing with complaints concerning accounting, internal accounting controls and issues relating to the audit.
-Subject to its review, the Audit Committee prants its approval for mandates engaging the auditor for non-audit-related services.
-The Audit Committee held six meetings in 2010.
+It has functional responsibility for receiving and handling complaints concerning accounting, internal accounting controls and issues relating to the audit.
+Subject to its review, the Audit Committee grants its approval for mandates engaging the auditor for non-audit-related services.
+The Audit Committee held six meetings in 2011.

-The current members of the Audit Committee are Dr. Karl-Gerhard Eick (Chairman), Dr. Clemens Börsig, Sir Peter Job, Henriette Mark, Karin Ruck and Marlehn Thieme.
+The current members of the Audit Committee are Dr. Karl-Gerhard Eick (Chairman), Dr. Clemens Börsig, Henriette Mark, Karin Ruck, Dr. Theo Siegert (since August 1, 2011), and Marlehn Thieme.

 Risk Committee: The Risk Committee handles loans which require a resolution by the Supervisory Board pursuant to law or our Articles of Association.
 Subject to its review, it grants its approval for the acquisition of shareholdings in other companies that amount to between 2% and 3% of our regulatory banking capital if it is likely that the shareholding will not remain in our full or partial possession for more than twelve months.
 At the meetings of the Risk Committee, the Management Board reports on credit, market, liquidity, operational, litigation and reputational risks.
 The Management Board also reports on risk strategy, credit portfolios, loans requiring a Supervisory Board approval pursuant to law or our Articles of Association, questions of capital resources and matters of special importance due to the risks they entail.
-The Risk Committee held six meetings in 2010.
+The Risk Committee held six meetings in 2011.

-The current members of the Risk Committee are Dr. Clemens Börsig (Chairman), Professor Dr. Henning Kagermann and Sir Peter Job.
-Suzanne Labarge and Dr. Theo Siegert are substitute members of the Risk Committee.
-They are invited to all meetings and regularly attend them.
+The current members of the Risk Committee are Dr. Clemens Börsig (Chairman), Professor Dr. Henning Kagermann and Suzanne Labarge (since August 1, 2011).
+Suzanne Labarge was a substitute member until July 31, 2011.
+Dr. Theo Siegert is a substitute member of the Risk Committee.
+He is invited to all meetings and regularly attends them.